citp/privacy-policy-historical/a/an/ani/animeonline.net.md

-> *The following text is extracted and transformed from the animeonline.net privacy policy that was archived on 2006-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061206105158id_/http%3A//www.animeonline.net/index.php%3Fact%3Dps) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the animeonline.net privacy policy that was archived on 2007-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070623143246id_/http%3A//www.animeonline.net/index.php%3Fact%3Dps) for the most accurate reproduction.*

-# Anime Online Community Forums - Privacy Statement
+# Anime Online - Privacy Statement

 Your privacy is very important to us, and as a result, we DO NOT sell or share your personal information or email address with ANY 3rd party.
 The following discloses our information gathering and dissemination practices for this website [www.animeonline.net](http://www.animeonline.net/).